mariaarnesson/restaurant_booking_system/README.md

 # Acknowledgements:

-- Thank you to my mentor for useful feedback and guidance in my project, and help with description of deploying, explaining some codes in views.py.
+- Thank you to my mentor Elaine Broche for useful feedback and guidance in my project, and help with description of deploying, explaining some codes in views.py.
 I received a lot of help and a very detailed explanation.

 - Thank you to tutor assistance for explanation of the issues related to test_views.py and deploying to heroku.